stackotter/stackotter-website/src/blog/baby-joseph-writeups.md

 That really shouldn't have taken me 35 minutes...

 The thing that messed me up was that punctuation was being included in the indexing even though it's excluded from the encryption.
 Having indexed rotations crossed my mind because of all of the runs that I was getting in my key fragments, but I discarded that idea because they weren't perfect runs of characters.
-I even noticed that it was breaking on the punctuation specifically but I ignored that idea in the moment as a coincidence.
-Rookie mistakes.
+I even noticed that it was breaking on the punctuation specifically but I ignored that idea in the moment for whatever reason.
+Rookie mistake.

 Flag: `DUCTF{crypto_is_fun_kjqlptzy}`

 ## no strings

-We're given a binary, and this is a reverse engineering challenge, so I first `strings`'d the binary, and then found nothing so I opened up the binary in Binary Ninja.
+We're given a binary, and this is a reverse engineering challenge, so I started by running `strings` on the binary.
+That didn't show anything interesting so I opened up the binary in Binary Ninja.

 ```c
 printf("flag? ");